EPCCed/safe-docs/docs/safe-for-managers.md

 ### <a id="remuser"></a> How can I remove a user (or users) from my project?

-Please check the [ARCHER2 policy](https://www.archer2.ac.uk/about/policies/project_account_closing) on on end  of life procedures for ARCHER2 user accounts.
+Please check the policy on on end of life procedures for user accounts on the system you are using.

-If you wish to remove a user from your project, you can email [support@archer2.ac.uk](mailto:support@archer2.ac.uk) giving the username of the user to be deleted.
+If you wish to remove a user from your project, you can email the appropriate Service Desk for the system giving the username of the user to be deleted.
 Service desk staff will arrange for the account to be deleted, in line with the policy.

 You can remove an account from your project in SAFE by selecting the project from your Projects list and then under "Manage members" choose "Remove account".  <b>Removing an account also immediately removes all associated data permanently</b>, so must be done with great caution.